 Under pressure from Catalonian and Basque nationalists, Prime Minister Adolfo Suárez granted home rule to these regions in 1979.
 Spain joined the European Economic Community, now the European Union, in 1986.

 The official language of Spain is Spanish and all education is taught in the Spanish language.
-However, the Autonomous Communities, the co-official language of the area (Catalan, Galician, Valencian, and Euskera [Basque]) is mandatory at the primary and
+However, in the Autonomous Communities, the co-official language of the area (Catalan, Galician, Valencian, and Euskera [Basque]) is mandatory at the primary and secondary levels.

 Primary and Secondary Education

-Stage 3, or the third level university degree, is known as the doctorado, and requires an additional two or more years of course work plus the defense of a dissertation.
+Stage 3, or the third level university degree, is known as the doctorado, and requires an additional 2 or more years of course work plus the defense of a dissertation.